 The module aims to introduce students to the way the changing nature of world order has affected societies globally.
 Transformations in the world order have brought to the fore risks and challenges that indiscriminately impact peoples around the world.
 The module explores the nature of these transformations, namely the agency and autonomy that individuals have in mitigating change.
 Key emphasis will be placed on the identifying the most successful strategies that societies have designed and implemented in order to adapt to changes in the world order.

+Some of the most important challenges derived from the evolution of the world order that the module aims to discuss include conflict and geopolitics, global inequality, innovation and progress, resilience and sustainability or migration.
 The experience of societies in the Global South will be given greater consideration, with a special focus on the impact that the BRICS group of states (Brazil, Russia, India, China and South Africa) has on the world order.
 In broader terms, the module evaluates the various strategies that states, international organisations, businesses or NGOs have developed in order to cope with change in the world order.

 Artificial Intelligence and Society: Learning to Live with Machines (15 credits)

-The aim of this module is to examine the evolving societal consequences of A.I. and to explore how governments, international organisations and civil society groups are trying to create safe, secure, and trustworthy artificial intelligence systems.
+The aim of this module is to examine the evolving societal consequences of artificial intelligence and to explore how governments, international organisations and civil society groups are trying to create safe, secure, and trustworthy artificial intelligence systems.

 Peace and Conflict Transformation (15 credits)